LordPoneymor/GPP_Research/README.md

   - Destination prediction for each agent in the formation

  The project will be done in unreal engine using the topdown template as a base.
+It will be C++ code based but blueprints will also be used for faster implementation of non AI related features.

  The bibliography for this project includes :